Union Nationale (Quebec): Modernization and last term of office

 Duplessis died in 1959 and was succeeded by his Minister of Social Welfare, Paul Sauvé.
 Well aware that he faced, at most, two years before the next election, Sauvé saw the need to modernize one of the most conservative governments in Canada, and initiated a program of reform called "100 Days of Change."
 However, he also died after only three months in office.

 Labour Minister Antonio Barrette took over a government that was increasingly seen as tired and unfocused, despite Sauvé's efforts at reform.
 He called an election in 1960, almost a year before it was due.
 The Union Nationale went into the contest under its third leader in less than a year, and narrowly lost to Jean Lesage's Liberals.
 The new government implemented a vast program of social changes, which is now known as the Quiet Revolution.

 Daniel Johnson, Sr. became the leader of the Union Nationale in 1961.
 He was chosen by party delegates rather than by his colleagues only.
 The party was heavily defeated in the 1962 election, but it held a convention to discuss its platform in 1965 and opened its structures to card-carrying supporters.
 Johnson published a book called Égalité ou indépendance (Equality or independence), which appealed to a number of nationalist voters.
 Even though the Liberals won a plurality of the vote in the 1966 election, the Union Nationale eked out a narrow majority in part because rural areas were significantly overrepresented.
 Among the newly elected MLAs, there were three former federal politicians: Rémi Paul, Jean-Noël Tremblay and Clément Vincent.
+This was the last election which was won by the Union Nationale, and the last that a party other than the Quebec Liberals or the Parti Québécois formed government in Quebec until the 2018 Quebec general election.

 Johnson set a slower pace, but sustained many reforms initiated by the Liberals.
 His administration established CEGEPs (Collèges d'enseignement général et professionnel, or 'College of General and Vocational Education') in 1967, abolished the Legislative Council of Quebec and completed the dam and the generating station of Manic-5 in 1968 and laid the groundwork for the public health insurance plan that would later be implemented by the Liberal government of Robert Bourassa.